 An anti-inflammatory diet also contains increased amounts of antioxidants, which are reactive molecules in food that reduce the number of free radicals.
 Free radicals are molecules in the body that may damage cells and increase the risk of certain diseases.

 Many popular diets already follow anti-inflammatory principles.
 For example, the Mediterranean diet contains fish, whole grains, and fats that are good for the heart.
-Research has shown that this diet can reduce the effects of inflammation on the cardiovascular system.

 Doctors, dietitians, and naturopaths recommend anti-inflammatory diets as a complementary therapy for many conditions that are worsened by chronic inflammation.

 An anti-inflammatory diet can help many conditions, including:

 - inflammatory bowel disease